GulenayMer/minishell/README.md

     ++ >> redirects output in append mode. \
 • pipes are implemented (||).
 The output of each command in the pipeline is connected to the input of the next command via a pipe. \
-• Handles environment variables ($ followed by a sequence of characters) which expands to their values.\
+• handles environment variables ($ followed by a sequence of characters) which expands to their values.\
 • handles $? which expands to the exit status of the most recently executed foreground pipeline.\
 • handles ctrl-C, ctrl-D and ctrl-\ which behaves like in bash.